Ops - what to alert on, how to fail over, how to recover.

 Three layers, all archived in the same region as the tenant.

-- Snapshot shipping - hourly auto-compacted snapshots.
-Restore picks the latest snapshot at-or-before the target and replays the archive up to it.
+- Base snapshot shipping - a fresh base is shipped to the archive every 30 minutes.
+Restore picks the latest base at-or-before the target and replays the archive up to it.

 - Restore-to-timestamp - choose a wall-clock target (RFC 3339) from the console or API and OriginChain rebuilds a fresh instance from the chosen snapshot + archive.
 The result opens cleanly through the same validating loaders that serve live traffic.